 - the date, time, and location of the foreclosure sale.

-The NOS will usually be recorded in the county land records and published in a newspaper of general circulation in the county where the home is located, as well as posted on the property and/or in a public place.
+The NOS may be recorded in the county land records, mailed to the borrower, published in a newspaper of general circulation in the county where the home is located, as well as posted on the property and/or in a public place.

 Differences from State to State